HTB Academy - Active Directory Enumeration and Attacks

 - Using

-to passively analyse LLMNR, NBT-NS and MDNS packets; use the-A
+Responderto passively analyse LLMNR, NBT-NS and MDNS packets; use the-Aoption to analyse.

 Active Host Identification: